-During the year, MASL demonstrated a good level of environmental performance and a high level of administrative compliance with the resource consents.
-The Council was required to record one incident and issue an abatement notice in association with the conditions of resource consent 1857-6.
-This notice was complied with and there were no resulting adverse environmental effects.
-The site was well managed and general housekeeping on site was excellent.
+During the year, McKechnie Aluminium Solutions Ltd demonstrated a high level of environmental performance and a high level of administrative compliance with the resource consents.
+There were no unauthorised incidents recorded by the Council in relation to the Company's activities.
+The foundry site was well managed and maintained.

-For reference, in the 2013-2014 year, 60% of consent holders in Taranaki monitored through tailored compliance monitoring programmes achieved a high level of environmental performance and compliance with their consents, while another 29% demonstrated a good level of environmental performance and compliance with their consents.
+For reference, in the 2014-2015 year, 75% of consent holders in Taranaki monitored through tailored compliance monitoring programmes achieved a high level of environmental performance and compliance with their consents, while another 22% demonstrated a good level of environmental performance and compliance with their consents.

-This report includes a recommendation for the 2014-2015 year.
+This report includes a recommendation for the 2015-2016 year.